 Plastic injection molding is the most common method of producing parts out of plastic material.
 Part of the Fundamental Manufacturing Processes Video Series, this program was scripted by plastics industry expert, Irvin I. Rubin, and focuses on the injection molding machine, the injection mold, and the injection machine controls to illustrate the injection molding process.

-The Injection Molding Machine segment covers in detail both the injection system and the clamping system.
-In step by step progression, thermoplastic material is followed from its raw material state through the melting process and onto it's injection into the mold.
+The injection molding machine segment covers in detail both the injection system and the clamping system.
+In step-by-step progression, thermoplastic material is followed from its raw material state through the melting process and onto its injection into the mold.
 Throughout the sequence, various components of the injection machine are explained, including the reciprocating screw, and the various machine platens.

-The Injection Machine Controls segment features the functions of the various controls and the use of computers in mold design and construction.
+The injection machine controls segment features the functions of the various controls and the use of computers in mold design and construction.